Learn to Play Keyboard Instrument Music Fast!

 Watch demonstrations of the Getting Shorter tunes.

-Learn the names of the black notes on the piano, and how they are represented on the stave.
+Learn the names of the black notes on the keyboard instrument or piano, and how they are represented on the stave.
 Learn about key signatures and accidentals, and how they work.

 Download the PDF of the Ebony & Ivory tunes (using black notes).